Case Study · Indigenous Records Research

 Missionaries transliterated Indigenous names by ear, filtered through French phonetics.
 Eric Pouliot-Thisdale, who transcribed the 1786–1800 registers, notes that Geneviève’s name “has been unfortunately often misspelled” — an observation that shapes the entire methodology.

-Geneviève appears under three distinct name systems across nine records at the Oka mission.
+Geneviève appears under three distinct name systems across eleven records at the Oka mission.
 The first and most frequent is the Abitakijik- family name shared with other documented individuals.
-The second is a personal name first recorded in 1787 and last in 1805.
+The second is a personal name first recorded in 1787 and last in 1824.
 Connecting these names to a single individual requires tracing spousal identifications, parental roles, and the timing of events that only one woman could have experienced.

 Name System 1: Abitakijik-